kud/marrow/README.md

 ## Note

-I use jQuery as dependancy but if you only focus on Mobile app, you probably should use [Zepto](http://zeptojs.com/).
+I use jQuery as dependency but if you only focus on Mobile app, you probably should use [Zepto](http://zeptojs.com/) or have a look to [Backbone.Native](https://github.com/inkling/backbone.native).